A (sailing yacht): Design and construction

-Its propulsion consists of a variable-speed hybrid powerplant with two lineshaft controllable-pitch propellers that is sail-assisted by a three-mast fore-and-aft sailing rig.
-The freestanding carbonfiber rotating masts were manufactured by Magma Structures at Trafalgar Wharf, Portsmouth.
-Doyle Sailmakers USA manufactured the three fully automated carbonfiber/taffeta full roach sails.
+Its propulsion consists of a variable-speed hybrid powerplant consisting of two MTU 20V 4000 M73L lineshaft diesel engines creating 3600 kW at 2,050 rpm with a superimposable/clutched diesel-electric transmission controlled by DEIF systems turning two lineshaft controllable-pitch propellers.
+A three-masted fore-and-aft sailing rig provides power assistance.
+The freestanding, carbon-fiber rotating masts were manufactured by Magma Structures at Trafalgar Wharf, Portsmouth, with the mainmast standing 100 m in height.
+Doyle Sailmakers USA manufactured the three fully automated carbonfibre/taffeta full roach sails.
+The total sail area is 3747 sqm.
 The furling booms were built in Valencia by Future Fibres.
 The rigging of the yacht was developed partially to be implemented on cargo ships and for commercial use.
 The vessel features an underwater observation pod in the keel with 30 cm-thick glass.
 It is the largest private sail-assisted motor yacht in the world.

+Electricity is created by four 1,050–2,050 rpm 2,800 kW hotel generators driving two Vacon 4,300 kW lineshaft motors Emissions are treated by four Emigreen diesel particulate filters (soot filtration) on the diesel generators.
+A has a maximum speed of 21 kn and a range of 5,340 nmi at a cruising speed of 16 kn.